You may find these questions helpful when thinking about what to ask your complementary therapist and doctor.

 - What do you charge for a consultation?
 Can I claim the cost on Medicare or from my health fund?

-- What can I expect from a consultation?
+- What can I expect during a consultation?

 - How many consultations do you recommend, and how often?

-- Do you dispense your own medicine and supplements?
+- Do you dispense your own medicines and supplements?

 - How much can I expect to pay for medicines?